Strategic Command: American Civil War

 “There is no atmosphere, no feeling of 'being there' with this game.”

-The graphics are praised for their clarity, particularly with NATO tokens activated, enhancing visual understanding.
-However, some users note that the representation of armies is overly spread out across large areas, which detracts from realism.
+The graphics are praised for their clarity, particularly with NATO tokens enabled, enhancing visual understanding.
+However, some users note that the representation of army placements is unrealistic, as they are spread over an excessively large area compared to historical accuracy.

-“The graphics feel outdated and lack the detail expected from modern games.”
+“The graphics are quite dated and lack the detail expected from modern games.”

-“Character models are poorly designed and look very generic.”
+“The character models are poorly designed and look very blocky.”

 - 0 % positive mentions